Small Office TechPractical IT for small business

 1. Real deployment experience – Every router here has lived in an actual small office and handled real workloads.

-2. Stability over hype – We avoided routers with known WiFi dropout issues or poor firmware updates, regardless of marketing.
+2. Stability over hype – I avoid routers with known WiFi dropout issues or poor firmware update cadence, regardless of marketing.

 3. Growth consideration – These routers stay relevant as your office grows from 5 to 50 people (or can hand off gracefully to larger systems).

-5. 2026-current hardware – No legacy routers; these are models you can buy today with active support.
+5. 2026-current hardware – No EOL’d models or anything you can’t buy with active support.

-See our guide to setting up a small office network for step-by-step deployment tips.
+See the guide to setting up a small office network for step-by-step deployment tips.

 FAQ